 TA444 and crypto theft on behalf of the Dear Successor.
 CryptoAPI spoofing vulnerability described.
 New Python-based malware campaign.
 User headspace.
 Tanks vs. hacktivists.

-How do the North Koreans get away with it?
-They do run their cyber ops like a creepy start-up business.
+Dave Bittner: How do the North Koreans get away with it?
+They do run their cyber ops like a creepy startup business.
 A spoofing vulnerability is discovered in Windows CryptoAPI.
 Python-based malware is distributed via phishing.
-MacOS may have a reputation for threat-resistance, but users shouldn't get cocky.
-DevSecOps survey results show tension between innovation and security.
+MacOS may have a reputation for threat resistance, but users shouldn't get cocky.
+Some DevSecOps survey results show tension between innovation and security.
 Russian hacktivist auxiliaries hit German targets.
-Tim Starks from the Washington Post Cyber 202 shares insights from his interview with Senator Warner.
+Tim Starks from The Washington Post's Cyber 202 shares insights from his interview with Sen. Warner.
 Our guest is Keith McCammon of Red Canary to discuss cyber accessibility.
-And Private sector support for Ukraine's cyber defense.
+And private sector support for Ukraine's cyber defense.

-From the CyberWire studios at DataTribe, I'm Dave Bittner with your CyberWire summary for Wednesday, January 25th 2023.
+Dave Bittner: From the CyberWire studios at DataTribe, I'm Dave Bittner with your CyberWire summary for Wednesday, January 25, 2023.

 Spoofing vulnerability discovered in Windows CryptoAPI.